 Security awareness should be more than a term, it should be a phrase taught to your children and a way of living life safely.
 The most important thing is to be aware of your surroundings no matter where you are, and no matter what you are doing.
 This immediately puts you in a position of confidence and power most often what a thief is looking to avoid, thereby making someone else a better target than you.
 When entering an unfamiliar place, take a moment to familiarize yourself and take note of any other people in the room, your position relative to other doorways and exits, crowds of people, skirmishes, noises, or things to avoid.
 This is basically the first step of a security company’s threat assessment in any situation, and while it may appear a little over cautious on a personal level, that is precisely what can keep professionals safe when traveling in dangerous areas.
 Not a bad habit for anyone.

 Washington State Investigators believes in proactive prevention.
 Look first and be aware of what, and who is around you before there is a problem.
 Identify who may be a threat to your personal security by their actions.
 They may be obviously drunk, wildly outspoken, or even belligerent or menacing to others.
-Take initial action by turning your body towards them which puts them in your field of view better by having them closer to your center scope of vision and out of the edge of your peripheral vision.
+Take initial action by turning your body towards them which puts them in your field of view better by having them closer to your center scope of vision, and out of the edge of your peripheral vision.
 Always locate the nearest exit in case you need to make a necessary escape.
 The best way to avoid a threat is to not be there at all.

 Washington State Investigators believe personal security means more that simply hiring a bodyguard or security team.
 Let’s be honest, most of us can’t afford a full-time bodyguard or security team in our daily lives.
 But, it may take more than just good observation to really feel confident in all situations.
 Taking precautions and being proactive may keep you safe in many situations.